sjsu-cs-149-03/xv6-doc/labs/util.md

 If you try it now, you'll see two lines: one for `init`, and one for `sh`.

-To quit qemu type: Ctrl-a x (press Ctrl and a at the same time, followed by x).
+> To quit qemu type: `Ctrl-a x` (press Ctrl and a at the same time, followed by x).

 ## sleep ([easy](guidance.md))

 Implement a user-level `sleep` program for xv6, along the lines of the UNIX sleep command.
-Your `sleep` should pause for a user-specified number of ticks.
-A tick is a notion of time defined by the xv6 kernel, namely the time between two interrupts from the timer chip.
+Your `sleep` should pause for a user-specified number of `ticks`.
+A `tick` is a notion of time defined by the xv6 kernel, namely the time between two interrupts from the timer chip.
 Your solution should be in the file `user/sleep.c`.